 For nursing moms, a long straight skirt and loose blouse will be easier than a full dress.

 The 1920s are the easiest of the 20th century decades to dress in vintage maternity style.
-1920’s dresses are just slipped dresses, many without waistbands, and others with loose waist belts.
+1920s dresses are just slip dresses, many without waistbands, and others with loose waist belts.
 It is easy enough to find a simple slip dress or drop waist dress in a size that will fit your middle.
-If the top is too big you can easily take up the shoulders and narrow the side hem to make it fit.
+If the top is too big, you can easily take up the shoulders and narrow the side hem to make it fit.
 A jersey drop waist dress like this one pictured is also a great choice.
-Jersey, while not authentic, does give off the knitwear vibe that was so popular in the 20’s.
+While not authentic, jersey does give off the knitwear vibe that was so popular in the ’20s.
 Accessorize your dress with a cloche hat, long necklace, and comfortable shoes.
-Look here for easy 20’s costume ideas that can be adapted for maternity wear.
+Look here for easy ’20s costume ideas that can be adapted for maternity wear.

 For nursing moms, a mid-shin or knee-length pleated or chiffon skirt and loose blouse will work well.